htcondor/htcondor/docs/admin-manual/policy-configuration.rst

        *condor_startd* receives the match notification from the *condor_negotiator*.
     E
-       The transition from Unclaimed to Backfill happens if the machine is configured to run backfill computations (see the :doc:`/admin-manual/setting-up-special-environments` section)
+       The transition from Unclaimed to Backfill cannot occur, as the Backfill state no longer exists.
-       and the ``START_BACKFILL`` expression evaluates to TRUE.
     P
        The transition from Unclaimed to Drained happens if draining of the machine is initiated, for example by *condor_drain* or by